 If you handle or prepare food in work, you should know about the food hygiene rating scheme.
 Every eligible business in England, Wales and Northern Ireland must have a rating.
 It is an indication of how the local Environmental Health Officer (EHO) has graded your premises, according to the national food safety standards.
 It is a legal requirement that you meet these standards, lest you face the wrath of the EHO.

 You must understand the food hygiene rating scheme and use it to your advantage; this is vital to the future of your business.
 A customer may glance at the rating in your shop window and decide accordingly whether they trust your food.
 Moreover, search engines and social media commentary have a growing effect on the success of food establishments.
 The Internet favours those businesses which meet food hygiene requirements.

-How are food hygiene ratings calculated and what do they mean?
+How are food hygiene ratings calculated?

 Do I need to display my rating?

 If you are in Wales or Northern Ireland, you must display the score where it can be clearly seen by your customers.
 However, in England, you are not required to show your rating.
 That said, a 5 is something you should boast about, with which you can influence potential customers.

 So, according to the food hygiene rating scheme, how can you achieve that top score?
 You should sensibly and unbiasedly assess your practice to understand where you need to improve:

 • Am I meeting standards across all three areas?
 Are my staff adequately prepared to maintain these standards?